ahlashkari/AuthAttLyzer/README.md

 # Python based source code Authorship Attribution

-This directory contains all the code to perform authorship attribution based on the extracted features and to perform the attacks.
+This directory contains all the code to perform authorship attribution based on the extracted features

 ## About

 In particular, you'll find here the code for the following two groups of experiments:

-1. *Code Authorship Attribution.* Extract features for a dataset and try to assign source code to authors.
+*Code Authorship Attribution.* Extract features for a dataset and try to assign source code to authors.
-2. *Authorship Attacks.* This group allows attacks against the learning models from step 1.

 ## Setup
 In this directory, you will find a *requirements.txt* and *config_example.ini*